Department of Psychology at Illinois State University

 Chestnut Health Systems- Intensive Outpatient Substance Abuse

 This division of Chestnut Health Systems provides services to individuals with histories of substance dependence or abuse; however, many clients also have coexisting psychiatric diagnoses.
 In their roles as addiction therapists, practicum students conduct group therapy, psychoeducational groups, and individual therapy to clients participating in intensive outpatient treatment.
 Clients may be self-referred or mandated to attend treatment as part of a court order.
 Other activities include conducting intake evaluations, interpreting personality assessments, providing treatment recommendations, and communicating with community professionals and legal entities.

-Chestnut Health Systems - Counseling and Family Services (not available for 2011-2012)
+Chestnut Health Systems - Counseling and Family Services

 The mental health services division of Chestnut Health Systems in Bloomington, Illinois provides outpatient counseling services to individuals, couples, and families.
 This particular practicum placement focuses on providing counseling services to individuals and families who have experienced domestic violence.
 Many clients are referred for treatment through court orders and/or child welfare systems; as a result, practicum students learn much about the DCFS (Illinois Department of Children and Family Services) system.
 Practicum students typically are involved with conducting assessments, providing treatment recommendations, and collaborating with caseworkers.
 Students conduct individual therapy sessions, primarily with adults, although opportunities exist to provide counseling for children and couples as well.
 Practicum students also co-facilitate separate groups for both perpetrators and victims of domestic violence.
 Although this placement focuses on domestic violence issues, experience is gained working with diverse clientele and a wide range of psychiatric issues.